Most Active Stories

 State legislators introduce, on average, more than 100,000 bills a year, according to the National Conference of State Legislatures.
 Most of these are earnest policy proposals, but there have always been "press release" bills introduced to make a point.
 And legislators have always liked the attention a celebrity can bring by testifying at a hearing, even if he or she isn't exactly a policy expert.

 The current proliferation of flamboyant statements by lawmakers mostly has to do with changes in the broader culture and media environment, says Alan Rosenthal, a veteran observer of state legislative behavior at Rutgers University.

-But they're also part and parcel with the larger breakdown of discipline within political institutions themselves, he says.
-Legislative leaders no longer ride herd over their caucuses as they used to and junior members no longer feel their best long-term strategy is to remain quiet in the back.
+But they're also part and parcel of the larger breakdown of discipline within political institutions themselves, he says.
+Legislative leaders no longer ride herd over their caucuses as they used to, and junior members no longer feel their best long-term strategy is to remain quiet in the back.

 "Now, it's everybody for himself," Rosenthal says.
 "Nobody tells me how to behave."